Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 Now, are these complications something you should worry about SEO-wise?
 Just one year ago they were.

 JavaScript rendering is very resource-demanding and costly, and until recently Google wouldn’t immediately render JavaScript.
-It would first index the readily-available plain HTML parts of the page and then during the so-called second wave of indexing Google would get the JavaScript processed.
+It would first index the readily-available plain HTML parts of the page and then during the so-called second wave of indexing Googlebot would get the JavaScript processed.
 Back in 2018, John Mueller claimed that it took a few days to a few weeks for the page to get rendered.
-Therefore, websites that heavily relied on JavaScript could not expect to have their pages indexed fast.
-Besides, they could have issues with new pages making their way into the crawl queue because Google couldn’t follow internal links immediately.
+Therefore, JavaScript sites could not expect to have their pages indexed fast.
+Besides, they could have issues with new pages making their way into the crawl queue because Googlebot couldn’t follow internal links immediately.

 In one of the JavaScript SEO office hours, Martin Splitt reassured webmasters that the rendering queue is now moving way faster and a page is normally rendered within minutes or even seconds.
-Nevertheless, coding JavaScript in a search-friendly manner is still rather tricky, and weekly JavaScript SEO office hours sessions evidently prove this.
+Nevertheless, making JavaScript code search-friendly is still rather tricky, and weekly JavaScript SEO office hours sessions evidently prove this.
 The cases users share demonstrate that things can go terribly wrong if JavaScript is not coded properly.
-Let me illustrate my point with a few common issues.
+Let us illustrate our point with a few common issues.

 Google can see and index hidden content as long as it appears in the DOM—this is where the source HTML code is sent before it gets rendered by the browser.
 At this stage, JavaScript can be used to modify the content.

 Now, let’s say your initial HTML contains the page’s content in full and then you use CSS properties to hide some parts of the content and JS to let users reveal these hidden parts.
-In this case, you’re all good as the content is still there within the HTML code and only hidden for users—Google can still see what’s hidden within the CSS code.
+In this case, you’re all good as the content is still there within the HTML code and only hidden for users—Google can still see what’s hidden.

 If, on the other hand, your initial HTML does not contain some content pieces, and they get loaded into the DOM by click-triggered JavaScript, Google won’t see this kind of content because Googlebot can’t click.
 This problem may be solved, however, by implementing server-side rendering—this is when JS is executed on the server-side and Google gets the ready-made final HTML code.
 Dynamic rendering can also be a way out.